stepchowfun/toast/README.md

 [![Build Status](https://travis-ci.org/stepchowfun/bake.svg?branch=master)](https://travis-ci.org/stepchowfun/bake)

 *Bake* is a containerized build system.
-You define tasks and their dependencies in a *bakefile*, and Bake runs them in Docker containers based on an image of your choosing.
-Bake supports remote caching to avoid doing redundant work.
+You define tasks and their dependencies in a *bakefile*, and Bake runs them in a Dockerized environment based on an image of your choosing.
+Bake supports local and remote caching to avoid repeating work.

 Running tasks in containers helps with reproducibility.
 If a Bake task works on your machine, it'll work on your teammate's machine too.
 You don't have to worry about ensuring everyone has the same versions of all the tools and dependencies.

 Here are some reasons to use Bake on top of vanilla Docker:

+- Bake allows you to define an arbitrary directed acyclic graph (DAG) of **tasks** and **dependencies**.
-- Bake supports *remote caching* of intermediate tasks.
+- Bake supports **remote caching** of intermediate tasks.
 You don't have to manually build and distribute a Docker image with pre-installed tools, libraries, etc. Just define a Bake task which installs those things, and let Bake take care of distributing the resulting image and rebuilding it when necessary.
-- Bake supports *non-cacheable* tasks, such as publishing a library or deploying an application.
-You can invoke these tasks with secrets such as API keys without worrying about them being persisted.
+- Bake supports **non-cacheable tasks**, such as publishing a library or deploying an application.
+You can invoke these tasks with secrets like API keys without worrying about them being persisted or shared.

-- Bake allows you to define an arbitrary directed acyclic graph (DAG) of tasks and dependencies.
-Dockerfiles only support sequential tasks.
+Bake has no knowledge of specific programming languages or frameworks.
+You might use Bake with another build system like [Bazel](https://bazel.build/) or [Buck](https://buckbuild.com/) to perform language-specific build tasks.

 ## Tutorial